Darnell Collins

-Mwanza Atiba Kamau (April 5, 1962 – June 21, 1995), better known as Darnell Collins, was an American recidivist and spree killer who shot and killed seven people and wounded three others in New Jersey and New York in June 1995.
+Mwanza Atiba Kamau (April 5, 1962 – June 21, 1995), better known as Darnell Collins, was an American recidivist and spree killer who shot and killed seven people and wounded three others in New Jersey and New York over four days in June 1995.
 The spree came to an end once Collins was surrounded by law enforcement in Nutley, New Jersey, who promptly killed him.

 Early life

 Collins was born in New York City on April 5, 1962.
-When he was young, his father was killed while serving in the Vietnam War, and he was sent to live with his mother in Atlantic City, New Jersey.
-At age 9, Collins was temporarily sent to a juvenile detention center for assault, shoplifting, larceny, and attempted arson.
-After an uncertain amount of time, he was released.
-In 1975, he was returned after another assault conviction.
+Since his father was killed during the Vietnam War, Collins was raised by his mother in Atlantic City, New Jersey.
+At age nine, Collins was temporarily sent to a juvenile detention center for assault, shoplifting, larceny, and attempted arson.
+After an uncertain amount of time confined, he was released, but returned after another assault conviction in 1975.